 Each therapist working at The Affinity Centre has their own pricing structure.
 Pricing can range from £30 – £100 per session depending on who you are working with.
-We also offer a low cost option for those people earning under £15K pa.
-This costs £20 a session.

 It’s impossible to say.
 The length of time will depend on what you are coming to the Centre for and who you are working with.
 Some types of therapy, such as CBT, tend to be short-term.
 Psychotherapy tends to take longer.
 You will get a better idea of this in the initial consultation with Ian.